edai4science/edai4science.github.io/_pages/call.md

 layout: page
 permalink: /submissions/
 title: Call for Abstracts
 description: We solicit abstracts of either published or ongoing research from junior researchers.
-Authors of selected abstracts will have a chance to present a short talk on the same (10 min)
+Authors of selected abstracts will have a chance to present a lightning talk on the same (10 min).
 nav: true
 nav_order: 3
 ---